 And then to my utter amazement, his teacher cued up the music to one last song and I couldn’t believe my ears.
 The same familiar tune sang just one year earlier began to play.
 “If you ever find yourself stuck in the middle of the sea…” As Anthony’s class, filled with the faces of students from all over the world who were complete strangers only twelve months ago, started singing, I looked at my son with tears in my eyes.

 We both smiled.

-	And in my heart, I knew the initial pain was worth this ultimate reward.
+And in my heart, I knew the initial pain of telling our kids we would be moving abroad was worth this ultimate reward.
 The adventure for our family had really just begun.